- Academic Good Standing for Undergraduate Students

 - Academic Grievance Procedures for Students

-Students in academic good standing have an SHSU grade point average of at least 2.0.
+Students in academic good standing have a Sam Houston State University (SHSU) grade point average of at least 2.0.

-An undergraduate student who falls below a 2.0 overall grade point average at the close of any term during which one or more semester hours are attempted will be placed on probation.
-Summer school (two sessions) is considered to be a unit equivalent to one term.
-Students previously placed on probation may be eligible to register provided the student is re-advised.
+An undergraduate student who falls below the minimum 2.0 SHSU overall grade point average at the close of any term will be placed on probation.
+Students on probation are required to meet with an academic advisor in order to remain registered in the subsequent term.

 International students placed on academic suspension should report to the International Student Advisor in the Office of International Programs.